original logo

 Should you volunteer as a TD? - You get to help keep your League running!
 Please volunteer if you are an experienced leaguer, preferably as captain (or assistant), are at least 16 years old, have time to check a few extra forums daily, and have a respect for consistent application of rules.
 You should be familiar with the rules for scheduling and playing the game.
 But you don't have to have perfect knowledge if you are willing to look up what you don't know and ask for help when needed.

 Have you been selected as a TD? - You'll do fine!
 You also play in the league, and probably have formed many associations.
 However, you were asked to volunteer because it was believed that you could handle the challenge, maintaining impartiality.
-Don't forget that you are part of a TD team.
+Don't forget that you are part of a TD TEAM.
 You have supervisors to help you.

 1. League Staff to Help You 5.
 Rulings - Types of Issues